 Breath testing to find digestive incompatibilities was first proposed in the 1970s.

 When food we eat is not properly broken down by our digestive system, the bacteria that reside in the colon break the food down in a process called fermentation.
 This releases gases such as hydrogen and methane into the colon that can cause pain, bloating and diarrhea.
 These gases are absorbed into the bloodstream and are eventually expelled from the lungs in the breath.
 When these gases are detected using breath testing, it can be a sign of digestive incompatibility with specific foods.

-It should be noted that AIRE is not meant to diagnose, treat, cure or prevent SIBO.
+It should be noted that AIRE and AIRE 2 are not designed to diagnose, treat, cure or prevent SIBO.
 If you feel you may have SIBO please consult your physician.